afontainec/chinchay-docs/docs/errorhandler/good-practices.md

 ## Defining Chinchay Codes

 One big question is how to build Chinchay Codes?
 Let's keep in mind that the `chinchayCode` is intended to be machine-readable, therefore it is not necessary for it to be self explanatory, so keep it short.
 One tempting option is to number them, error 1, error 2, and so forth.
-However I would advice against that option, eventhough it is not intended for it to be easily understood by humans, it does not mean it has to be crazy difficult.
-I would suggest something that would give a hint of what happen.
+However I would advise against that option, even though it is not intended for it to be easily understood by humans, it does not mean it has to be crazy difficult.
+I would suggest something that would give a hint of what happened.
 Some examples:

 #### don'ts